 What Is Domain Spoofing? (+ How It Hurts Your Brand)

-Domain spoofing can cost advertisers up to $1 million in lost revenue per month.
 It’s something you usually don’t know is going on, until your budget runs out with no return for your campaign.
 While the term “spoofing” is commonly associated with email domain spoofing and phishing campaigns, URL spoofing is a threat specific to companies engaging in online advertising.

 If a fraudulent publisher is spoofing their domain, it’s probably not the cleanest site.
 If the ad appears next to inappropriate or controversial material, it can create some major brand safety issues.
 For example, imagine if a Warner Bros ad was running on an illegal streaming site.

 Domain spoofing isn’t necessarily fraudulent traffic, because the person on the other end may be real, but your ad is being shown on a different site (and to a different audience) than what you originally bid for.
+You’re essentially wasting your hard-earned advertising dollars on ad placements that won’t result in quality traffic.

 Learn More about the Rise of Affiliate Marketing Fraud: Download the Whitepaper